yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

 .. ifconfig:: CONFIG_sdk in ('PLSDK')

-   3. User will now see the list of Benchmarks available to test on TI |__PART_FAMILY_DEVICE_NAMES__|.
+   3. User will now see the list of Benchmarks available to test on SK-EVM.
 Click on the `play button` infront of the benchmark you like to test.
 The image below is captured while running the `glmark2`.

    ..
 Image:: /images/ti-apps-launcher-benchmarks-glmark2.png
       :height: 400